canaknesil/limon/README.md

 ...
  Activating environment at `~/Documents/proj/limon/Project.toml` [ Info: PackageCompiler: creating system image object file, this might take a while...

-$ bin/limon
 ```

+And run `make check` to make sure everything works fine.
+This should
+return without any error.

+## Usage

+To start Limon REPL, run `limon` executable located in `bin`
+directory.
+You can also run a Limon file by providing the filename as
+an arguments.

-`limon --help` for more usage information.
+Run`limon --help` for more usage information.

 **[EMACS Mode for Limon](https://github.com/canaknesil/limon-mode.el)**
 features syntax coloring and automatic indentation.